 The novel coronavirus (COVID-19) is a respiratory disease that can result in serious illness or death.
 It is caused by a new strain of coronavirus not previously identified in humans and easily spread from person to person.
-Older adults and those with chronic health conditions are at particular risk, and there is an increased risk of rapid spread of COVID-19 among persons in close proximity to one another.
 There is currently no approved vaccine or antiviral treatment for this disease.